 Behavioral Changes – 5% of total energy consumption.

-These new energy conservation targets represent the potential to reduce energy consumption on campus by 60% by 2025.
-This represents an estimated 280,000 MTE CO2 reduction.
+These new energy conservation targets represent the potential to reduce energy consumption on campus by 40% by 2025.
+This represents an estimated ________ MTE CO2 reduction.
 Carbon emissions reductions lag behind energy use reductions since the largest proportion of savings are expected from reductions in steam and chilled water use, with electricity savings lagging behind.
 Since our power generation is based on steam production and not electrical power demands, this means that a greater fraction of our power will need to be purchased off-campus.
 This may cause our emissions to be slightly higher than expected because by co-generating the steam, our on campus power generation footprint is generally lower than that of our purchased power.

-Achieving a 50% reduction in energy consumption by 2025 would bring the Energy Use Intensity (EUI) of our campus buildings from 196 kBTU/gsf to 98 kBTU/gsf - bringing campus closer to the 2003 CBECS average (excluding Petascale).
+Achieving a 40% reduction in energy consumption by 2025 would bring the Energy Use Intensity (EUI) of our campus buildings from 196 kBTU/gsf to ___ kBTU/gsf - bringing campus closer to the 2003 CBECS average.
 The CBECS average dropped from 145 kBTU/gsf to 120 kBTU/gsf for Colleges/Universities from 1999 to 2003 – a 17% decrease.
-Assuming a similar decrease could be achieved by 2025 (likely a conservative estimate), we would be on par or remain above the national average energy consumption on campuses with these goals, providing further validation of the possibilities.
+Assuming a similar decrease could be achieved by 2025, we would be on par or remain above the national average energy consumption on campuses with these goals, providing further validation of the possibilities.
 Continued savings will require larger-scale renovations or replacements of the existing building stock.
 This measure is shown in our mitigation chart (figure 3) as a 'Green Building' wedge.
 Adopting new low-energy building standards for these large scale projects is critical.
 We feel it to be a far better tool than mandating specific projects.

 One more note on conservation: The success of the Retrocommissioning team has been partially enabled by a significant shortfall in maintenance funding through the years.
 Retrocommissioning is able to capture the potential energy savings of years of deferred maintenance in one swoop.
 This makes it look much more attractive than it might otherwise.
 In order to continue on the path that RCx has established, an increase in support for maintenance with an emphasis on energy conservation needs to occur to sustain these savings.
 Several of the energy conservation strategies previously mentioned will require ongoing maintenance to sustain the level of expected savings.
 Continuing to defer maintenance will cost us several years of energy savings opportunities.
 Many of these activities, like replacing steam traps, fixing hot water valves, and cleaning ductwork, have tremendously short simple paybacks (some less than 1 year).
 Furthermore, it is essential that we begin to manage our buildings as whole systems, and train O&M staff to do so.
 One recommendation from a facilities manager was to have a staff member responsible for overall building maintenance for several buildings, responsible for keeping an eye on his/her buildings, ensuring air-handler settings are not tampered with, and holistically managing maintenance issues.
 This type of paradigm shift for building management is critical to retaining savings.
 Some decentralization of building controls to local users may also be necessary, especially if staff levels at F&S are not restored.